 The Best Snacks for Breastfeeding at Night

 They also blend carbohydrates, protein and healthy fat for a balanced, sustaining snack.
-If you’re looking for specific recipes, I love no bake vegan protein bites and chocolate almond balls for my sweet tooth.
+If you’re looking for specific recipes, I love no bake peanut butter chia balls and chocolate almond balls for my sweet tooth.

 Or, these lemon protein bites for a palate cleanser.